 - In 2012, like 2011, the rate of kidnapping/abduction was three per 100,000 population; much lower than the peak of four per 100,000 in 1999

 Ok maybe that last statement was a bit of an over reaction on my behalf.
-Even as an Australian travelling around Australian I’ve found most people to be generous, welcoming and helpful.
-With the occasional dickhead thrown in.
+Even as an Australian travelling around Australia I’ve found most people to be generous, welcoming and helpful.
+With the occasional twat thrown in.
 With a country as vast as this it’s not going to be possible to not run into twats along the road.
+You will find rednecks, bogans and the occasional racists on the road less travelled in Australia.

-The recent incident in which a British national was kidnapped and held hostage for two months is certainly a horrific situation.
+The incident in which a British national was kidnapped and held hostage for two months is certainly a horrific situation.
 In no way am I shaming or blaming the victim.
-If we look past the media hype there were a few red flags that shows that this was not a freak incident.
+If we look past the media hype there were a few red flags that shows that this was not an outlaying, freakish incident.
 The victim knew her capture and had been living with him before things went horribly wrong.
 Then other news reports say that she had agreed to go on a road trip with this person.
 It’s hard to shift through and find the truth.
 One thing we do know is that this was a horrid and unusual incident in which a young woman may never fully recover from.
+This was not an isolated incident, the victim was chosen due to her relationship to the person who committed this crime.
+What I’m saying is that this incident was not one of opportunity.

 By now you’re probably getting ready to cancel your flights to Australia or lock your daughters up so they can never arrive here and be at risk.
 Please don’t do that.
 You’ll be denying yourself what could be a positively life changing travel experience.